 What breed of dog is most at risk from lungworm?

-Dogs of all ages and breeds can become infected but studies have shown that some breeds are more commonly affected than others, although why this is the case is not yet known.
+Dogs of all ages and breeds can become infected but studies have shown that some breeds are more commonly affected than others, although why this is the case is not yet known, it is thought that dogs who love to investigate, sniffing out new scents and snuffling around in the soil could be at particular risk.

 Spaniels are one of the most commonly affected breeds.
 It is thought this could be the result of breed defect or that the breed is commonly outdoors and used for working.